 Lowestoft was the first place in this part of East Anglia to suffer loss of life through a German bombing raid.

-quite a number of raids were carried out on the city of
+number of raids were carried out on the city of Norwich

-Norwich in this year, damage to property was mostly
+in this year, damage to property was mostly confined to residential

 The city's death-roll for the year amounted to sixty-one, of whom twenty-six were killed on the 9th July during the first raid which Norwich sustained.